nodejs/build/doc/access.md

 When considering new members, the Build WG is primarily concerned with **competence** and **trust**.
-Membership grants access to a significant amount of, resources.
+Membership grants access to a significant amount of resources.
 While we partition our resources into trust levels, the basic level that all members have access to comprises the largest number of servers maintained by the Build WG.
 Members should have a basic level of competence in one or more technical areas covered by the Build WG such that the addition of